lichen-community-systems/Flocking/docs/getting-started.md

     <script src="flocking/flocking/flocking-webaudio.js"></script>
     <script src="flocking/flocking/flocking-parser.js"></script>
     <script src="flocking/flocking/flocking-ugens.js"></script>
+    <script src="flocking/flocking/flocking-envelopes.js"></script>
     <script src="flocking/flocking/flocking-ugens-browser.js"></script>

-In addition, if you're working with WAV or AIFF files, these files are required:
+In addition, if you're working with audio files, these files are required:

     <script src="../../../flocking/flocking-buffers.js"></script>
     <script src="../../../flocking/flocking-audiofile.js"></script>

+If you need to use AIFF files, which aren't supported in some browsers, you can include:

+    <script src="../../../flocking/flocking-audiofile-compatibility.js"></script>

 If you're using the flock.ugen.scope unit generator, you'll also need:

     <script src="../../../flocking/flocking-gfx.js"></script>

+If you want to use a MIDI controller with Flocking (currently only in Chrome), you'll need:

+    <script src="../../../flocking/flocking-webmidi.js"></script>

 ## Using Flocking with Infusion ##